Dorothy Dinnerstein: Works

-The Mermaid and the Minotaur
+The Mermaid and the Minotaur (1976)

-During her time at Rutgers University, she began writing her first book, The Mermaid and the Minotaur: Sexual Arrangement and Human Malaise (1976) (also published in the UK as The Rocking of the Cradle and the Ruling of the World).
+During her time at Rutgers University, Dinnerstein began writing her first book, The Mermaid and the Minotaur: Sexual Arrangement and Human Malaise (1976) (also published in the UK as The Rocking of the Cradle and the Ruling of the World).
 She wrote from the perspectives of a microsociologist, a feminist, a humanist, an ecologist, and a psychoanalyst.

-Drawing from elements of Sigmund Freud’s psychoanalysis, particularly as developed by Melanie Klein, Dinnerstein argued that sexism and aggression are both inevitable consequences of child rearing being left exclusively to women.
+Drawing from elements of psychoanalysis, particularly those developed by Melanie Klein, Dinnerstein argued that sexism and aggression are both inevitable consequences of childrearing being left exclusively to women.
 She argued that women are infantilized and degraded as a result of false perceptions that they are associated with the realm of childhood as opposed to the world of adulthood.
 Women become the scapegoats of adult resentment towards authority figures because they served as controlling authority figures during childhood.
 Women are blamed for life's pitfalls because of the early-childhood perception that one's mother takes care of everything, so if something is wrong, it's the mother's fault for not making it all right.
 Men use sexism and patriarchal means to control resented authority figures (women).
 Men are isolated from the world of emotions and interpersonal relations usually associated with childhood, creating an impossible and harmful standard of male infallibility, invincibility, and invulnerability.
-As a solution, Dinnerstein proposed that men and women equally share infant and child care responsibilities.
-Dinnerstein concluded her book by saying that she recognized that families had started to move toward shared parenting for reasons unrelated to the consequences of female-dominated childcare; nonetheless, she wanted shared parenting to be “fortified by full awareness of these considerations."
-She added, "This effort of theirs [parents' effort toward shared parenting], moreover, is supported by all the forms of action now being taken toward equity in the economic, political, legal, etc., spheres".
+As a solution, Dinnerstein proposed that men and women equally share childcare responsibilities.
+She concluded by saying that she recognised that families had started to move toward shared parenting for reasons unrelated to the consequences of female-dominated childcare; nonetheless, she wanted shared parenting to be “fortified by full awareness of these considerations" and this effort towards shared parenting"is supported by all the forms of action now being taken toward equity in the economic, political, legal, etc., spheres".

 Dinnerstein's theories in this book were not widely accepted at the time they were published.

 The book became a classic of U.S. second-wave feminism and was later translated into seven languages.